lyatiss/tcp_probe_plus/README.md

 The memory used by the flow table is controlled by two parameters:

-- maxflows: Maximum number of flows supported by kernel module at any point of time.
+- maxflows: Maximum number of flows tracked by this module.
 - hashsize: Hashtable bucket size.
+This is a more granular control that determines the maximum number of flows, that have the same hash value, that will be tracked.

 ##### hashsize

 This parameter defines the size of the hashtable buckets.

-- default size: automatically calculated
+- default size: automatically calculated - similar to the netfilter connection tracker
 - x: hashtable bucket size

 Example: